caido/documentation/src/concepts/essentials/workflows/sdk.md

 ## RequestsSDK

-- The `RequestsSDK` type interface provides methods in order to interact with the request service.
+- The `RequestsSDK` type interface provides methods in order to interact with requests.

 ```
 export declare type RequestsSDK = {